 Because a HELOC is a line of credit, it is best used to help your kid with monthly payments.
 Say they need to make $1,500 in monthly payments, but they’re not yet at a stage in their career where they can afford such an expense.
 As a parent, you can use a line of credit to obtain cash each month – and you can choose to raise or lower the amount you withdraw whenever you want.

 Pros and Cons

-There are significant advantages to tapping into your home equity to help your kids buy property.
-By leveraging your own equity, you’re helping your children secure their own financial future; in turn, this offers you greater security because it allows you to plan for your future without worrying about having to help them out at a later date when property prices inevitably get even more expensive.
+There are advantages to tapping into your home equity to help your kids buy property.
+By leveraging your own equity, you’re helping your children secure their own financial future; in turn, this offers you greater security because it allows you to plan for your future without worrying about having to help them out at a later date when property prices may be more expensive.

 On the other hand, there are a number of things to consider when taking out a home equity loan, home equity line of credit or cash-out refinance: one is the closing costs and taxes; another is the risk of using your home as collateral; and a third is that you might need to use that equity to finance future expenses, such as medical costs.
 Finally, you should also consider whether your home’s value is likely to rise in the future.
 If property prices are going up in your neighborhood, you might forecast that you’ll be even better placed to borrow against your equity and help out your kids in 3 or 5 years from now.

-Owning a home is satisfying, but it also offers financial security.
+Owning a home offers financial security.
 Lenders treat equity as an asset, meaning you can use it to borrow large amounts of money to finance significant expenses.
-In an era of soaring property prices, tapping into your home equity is often the best way parents have of helping their children get onto the property ladder – and in doing so, helping to ensure the next generation’s financial future.
+In an era of rising property prices, tapping into your home equity is one way parents have of helping their children get onto the property ladder.

 For more information on mortgage lenders and home equity loans, read these in-depth reviews.